-Jermain Wesley Loguen was born on February 5, 1813 into slavery in Tennessee.
+Jermain Wesley Loguen was born into slavery on February 5, 1813, in Tennessee.
 His mother was owned by Loguen’s father and master.
-In 1834, Loguen escaped from bondage and fled to St. Catherine’s, Ontario where he stayed briefly before finding his way to Rochester, New York where, in 1837, he enrolled in Beriah Green’s Oneida Institute.
-By 1840, Loguen, now an African Methodist Episcopal Zion (AMEZ) minister, had married and moved to Syracuse to lead a church.
-Loguen stayed only briefly in Syracuse, New York before he spent three of the next few years at Bath, Maine and another two in Ithaca, New York serving as an AME Zion minister
+In 1834, Loguen escaped from bondage and fled to St. Catherine’s, Ontario, where he stayed there briefly before finding his way to Rochester, New York.
+There, he enrolled in Beriah Green’s Oneida Institute in 1837.
+By 1840, Loguen, who was an African Methodist Episcopal Zion (AMEZ) minister, had married and moved to Syracuse to lead a church.
+Loguen stayed only briefly in Syracuse.
+Afterwards, he spent three of the next few years at Bath, Maine and another two in Ithaca, New York serving as an AME Zion minister

 In his lifetime, Jermain Loguen was a school teacher, an AME Zion minister, a bishop, an abolitionist lecturer, and chief agent for the Underground Railroad in Syracuse.
 Bishop Jermain Wesley Loguen died in Syracuse in 1872.